wfortin136/rt_cc/README.md

 ```
 terraform init
 ```
-All security groups should provide access between rds and ec2 instance.
-Additionally, there is a pem file you may need to generate called priv_account_key within AWS.
+Security groups and VPC names will have to be updated with the name of the VPC in your account, and CIDR block of the VPC.Additionally, there is a pem file you may need to generate called priv_account_key within AWS.
 This pem file will let you shell into the ec2 instance.
 You will also have to update the ingress point for the ec2 instance with the CIDR block of either your local machine, or local network.
 Once you have taken these steps, run
 ```
 terraform plan
 ```